Scoro

 The platform covers a wide functional surface: task and project management with Gantt charts and Kanban boards, time tracking with utilization reports, capacity planning for resource scheduling, a built-in CRM with pipeline management and quoting, and a full financial layer covering invoices, bills, and expense tracking.
 Revenue recognition and project profitability reporting are available on higher tiers — this financial depth is where Scoro distinguishes itself from lighter project tools.

 The client-facing layer allows you to share project progress, send quotes and invoices for approval, and collect e-signatures.
 It's functional but limited compared to dedicated client portal tools — think invoice delivery and status visibility rather than a rich, white-labeled collaboration workspace.
+The client portal is available as a paid add-on at $107/month rather than being included in the base plans, which is worth factoring into total cost.

 Pricing